 Easy and Hard options; 1.6 miles; approx 1 hour

-The starting point for this very accessible walk, at Tom Gill, is about 12 miles from the Howbeck Hotel.
+The starting point for this very accessible walk, at Tom Gill, is about 12 miles from the Howbeck Guest House.
 Suitable even for pushchairs and mobility scooters, the 1.6 mile-long path around the beautiful fell-top tarn offers some of the loveliest views in the Lake District, yet can be enjoyed by walkers of all ages and abilities.

 For a tougher challenge, there is also a steeper path through woodland and past the waterfalls, stopping off en route at beauty spot of Tarn Hows, while the return route offers fantastic views of the high fells of Wetherlam and Coniston Old Man.

 Moderate; 5.8 miles; 4-5 hours

 Just five miles down the road from Windermere, Ambleside's central Market Cross is the starting point for this walk to Troutbeck and back via Wansfell.
 The walk weaves its way through Skelghyll Woods, past a 57.8 metre-high grand fir (the tallest free in Cumbria), to the conservation village of Troutbeck, where you can visit Townend, a National Trust property, or enjoy tea and cakes in the local tea shop before heading back to Ambleside.Ash Landing to Claife Heights - Windermere